 You could start by blaming the U.S. system of patents and clinical trials, Williams told me.
 If a company discovers a drug that, when used by younger adults, prevents colon cancer in middle age, it could still take decades to gather long-term data from clinical trials.
 At that point, the patent on the original discovery might have expired.
 Reforming trials for preventative drugs and for early-stage disease therapies “might be the single highest-value thing we could do for biomedical research in the U.S.,” Williams said.
 The FDA already approves heart-disease treatments, such as beta-blockers, by looking at patients’ cholesterol levels rather than waiting for full mortality results.
 The agency could similarly establish short-term proxies for approving drugs that prevent cancers, Williams said.
 Or we could change the law so that the patent clock on cancer-prevention treatments didn’t start ticking until after the pharmaceutical company first starts selling the drug.
 As with Warp Speed, these policies could accelerate the development of lifesaving medication without spending a taxpayer dime on research.
 The key is adopting a more aggressive problem-solving approach, with the ends in mind.

 One regrettable feature of history is that it sometimes takes a catastrophe to fast-forward progress.
-The U.S. directly advanced airplane technology during World War I; radar, penicillin manufacturing, and nuclear technology during World War II; the internet and GPS during the Cold War; and mRNA technology during the pandemic.
+The U.S. directly advanced airplane technology after World War I; radar, penicillin manufacturing, and nuclear technology during World War II; the internet and GPS during the Cold War; and mRNA technology during the pandemic.
 A crisis is a focusing mechanism.
 But it is up to us to decide what counts as a crisis.
 The U.S. could announce a Warp Speed for heart disease tomorrow, on the theory that the leading cause of death in America is a national crisis.
 We could announce a full emergency review of federal and local permitting rules for clean-energy construction, with the rationale that climate change is a crisis.
 Just as it did in the ’60s with smallpox, the U.S. could decide that a major disease in developing countries, such as malaria, deserves a concerted global coalition.
 Even in times without world wars and pandemics, crises abound.
 Turning them into national priorities is, and has always been, a political determination.

 A Question of Culture